Shufflecake: Plausible Deniability for Multiple Hidden Filesystems on Linux: The `Legacy' Shufflecake Scheme

-\paragraph{Slice maps.} Slice maps are arrays $\mathtt{SliceMap}_i$ of $\mathtt{NumSlices}$ elements, where every element is a PSI: the index of each element is the LSI mapping to that PSI.
-Each volume's slice map is decrypted and loaded in memory when the volume is \emph{instantiated}; these maps are kept entirely in RAM while the volumes are ``live'', and persisted on-disk (encrypted, together with their fresh IVs) when the volumes are closed.
-Slice maps are stored after the VMBs as equal-size ciphertexts, large enough to address all the possible physical slices.
-The RAM and disk space requirements are modest: if the underlying device is $N$ blocks large, the size of a slice map is just $O\left( \frac{N}{S_P} \log \frac{N}{S_P} \right)$, because there are at most $\frac{N}{S_P}$ physical slices, each requiring $O\left( \log \frac{N}{S_P} \right)$ bits to be indexed.
-This is in turn due to the choice of addressing the storage space at the slice granularity, instead of the block granularity, which would have entailed a position map of $O(N \log N)$ bits.
+\paragraph{Slice maps.} Slice slice maps are arrays $\SliceMap_i$ of $\numslices$ elements, where every element is a PSI: the index of each element is the LSI mapping to that PSI.
+Each volume's slice map is decrypted and loaded in memory when the volume is \emph{instantiated}; these maps are kept entirely in RAM while the volumes are ``live'', and persisted on-disk (encrypted, together with their fresh IVs) when the volumes are closed. slice maps are stored after the VMBs as equal-size ciphertexts, large enough to address all the possible physical slices.
+The RAM and disk space requirements are modest: if the underlying device is $\devbsize$ blocks large and the header size is \Shdr blocks, there can be at most $\maxslices = \lceil \frac{\devbsize-\Shdr}{\Sp} \rceil$ physical slices, each requiring $O ( \log \frac{\devbsize}{\Sp} )$ bits to be indexed, for a total size of $O ( \frac{\devbsize}{\Sp} \log \frac{\devbsize}{\Sp} )$ bits per slice map.
+This is in turn due to the choice of addressing the storage space at the slice granularity, instead of the block granularity, which would have entailed a slice map of $O ( \devbsize \log \devbsize )$ bits.